animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Note 2: Likewise, any implication $A \rightarrow B$ can be substituted with $A \rightarrow_n B$ for any $n \in \mathbb{N}$ w.l.o.g..

+Note 3: The assumptions at the root of these definitions is Time.
+And the existence of existence.

 ## Part 2

 **Definition 3 (Modified).** $0 \leq \mathbf{P}(A \rightarrow_n B) \leq 1$  can be non-deterministic.